21 April 2016

 – Understanding issues associated with larger machines: e.g. outriggers/stabilizers, extendable axles, envelope management systems, load-moment devices, dual capacity

-Courses can be tailored to the individual requirements of your business and can many accredited training centres offer courses to be held at their premises, or on a convenient site with suitable facilities.
+Spiderlift access platform training courses can be tailored to the individual requirements of your business.
+Our accredited training centre offers courses to be held at your premises, or on a convenient site with suitable facilities.

-Powered access platforms make working at height safer, quicker and more efficient and training is not only required by law but it has notable business benefits in the short and long term.
+Spiderlift access platform training make working at height safer, quicker and more efficient and training is not only required by law but it has notable business benefits in the short and long term.
 Anyone working with the equipment needs to know how to inspect it, to operate it safely, and to recognise and avoid any potential hazards.
 This will prevent accidents, improve the working environment and help to establish a respected business reputation.

 11 April 2016